Their Finest Collection: Background and release

-Their Finest Collection was first released On November 2, 1991, but only to international markets outside their home market, the United States.
+Their Finest Collection was first released on November 2, 1991, but only to international markets outside their home market, the United States.
 It was released in Australia as both a vinyl LP and a compact disc.
-It was also released to markets in The Netherlands the same year.
+It was also released to markets in the Netherlands the same year.
 In 1993, the album was introduced to the German market.
-The album charted on one major publication.
-In The Netherlands, it reached number 61 on their albums chart.
+The album charted in one major publication.
+In the Netherlands, it reached number 61 on their album chart.